Weston McKennie: International career

 McKennie has played with various United States youth teams, including the under-17 and under-20 national teams.
 McKennie earned his first senior team callup for the United States' friendly against Portugal on November 14, 2017, scoring on his debut.

 McKennie's first international assist came in the opening game of the 2019 CONCACAF Gold Cup against Guyana at Allianz Field in a 4–0 win.
 McKennie scored the lone goal for the U.S. on June 30, 2019, to help them secure a 1–0 win in the Gold Cup quarter-finals against Curaçao.
 McKennie notched his second goal in the semi-finals against Jamaica in the 19th minute.

 On October 12, 2019, McKennie scored the fastest hat-trick in the U.S. men's national team's history, scoring three goals in thirteen minutes in a CONCACAF Nations League game against Cuba.

 On June 6, 2021, McKennie scored a decisive 2–2 equalizer in the 2021 CONCACAF Nations League Final against rivals Mexico, bringing the game to extra time.
 The game ultimately ended 3–2 to the United States, and McKennie was nominated Player of the Tournament.

 On September 7, 2021, during the final round of 2022 FIFA World Cup qualifying, McKennie was dropped from the national team for breaking COVID-19 team protocols by bringing a guest into his hotel room while the team was in Nashville, Tennessee, for their match against Canada.
 As a result, he missed the final two matches of the series.

+He won the 2023 CONCACAF Nations League against Canada and the 2024 CONCACAF Nations League against Mexico, where he assisted Tyler Adams for the opening goal in the final.

+In June 2024, McKennie along with US teammates Folarin Balogun, Chris Richards and Timothy Weah all suffered racist abuse after the national team lost in the 2024 Copa América to Panama.